Energy law

 Energy laws govern the use and taxation of energy, both renewable and non-renewable.
 These laws are the primary authorities (such as caselaw, statutes, rules, regulations and edicts) related to energy.
 In contrast, energy policy refers to the policy and politics of energy.

 Energy law includes the legal provision for oil, gasoline, and "extraction taxes."
-The practice of energy law includes contracts for siting, extraction, licenses for the acquisition and ownership rights in oil and gas both under the soil before discovery and after its capture, and adjudication regarding those rights.
+The practice of energy law includes Oil and gas agreements and other contracts for siting, extraction, licenses for the acquisition and ownership rights in oil and gas both under the soil before discovery and after its capture, and adjudication regarding those rights.

 Renewable energy law

 International law

 There is a growing academic interest in international energy law, including continuing legal education seminars, treatises, law reviews, and graduate courses.
 In the same line, there has been growing interest on energy-specific issues and their particular relation with international trade and connected organizations like the World Trade Organization.

+There are also periodic international meetings such as the World Forum on Energy Regulation.

 Africa

+The Regional Association of Energy Regulators for Eastern and Southern Africa is an international nonprofit organization dedicated to promoting cooperation between the various countries on energy law, policy, and development.

+Egypt

 Egypt's Energy in Egypt is regulated by The Ministry of Electricity and Renewable Energy of Egypt, which is the government ministry in charge of managing and regulating the generation, transmission, and distribution of electricity in Egypt.
 Its headquarters are in Cairo.
 The current minister as of 2020 is Mohamed Shaker.
 The ministry was established in 1964 with presidential decree No. 147.
 The famous Aswan High Dam, which produces electricity, is government owned and regulated; its construction required the removal of Abu Simbel temples and the Temple of Dendur.
 Egypt has established a separate power authority to build and operate a nuclear power plant.

+Ghana

 Ghana has a regulatory body over energy, the Energy Commission.

-Nigeria's government owns the Nigerian National Petroleum Corporation.
-The Lagos Business School has a number of academic offerings related to the legal, economic, and business management of energy, particularly oil and petroleum, which is a major sector in Nigeria's economic sector.